Generic Name: butorphanol (injection) (byoo TOR fa nole)

 Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before taking butorphanol with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with butorphanol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 More about Stadol (butorphanol)